lucasluzdev/test_assignment/README.md

 - Give me feedback, please! :)

 ## Description
-This project was developed as a tech assessmento for MailerLite PHP Developer position
+This project was developed as a tech assignment for MailerLite PHP Developer position

 ## Requirements
 The following softwares and requirements are necessary to get this project up and running: